rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 IMO, _true seniority means understanding the limitations_.
 If you agree with this statement and narrow (a type pun) it to the subject of my notes, you may conclude:
 It is not about knowing a particular language, it is about knowing the types ...and the language limitations in supporting them.
-(: _imagine it's a footnote:_ Continuing this line of thought could lead to the conclusion that hiring manager have it all wrong. :)
+(: _imagine it's a footnote:_ Continuing this line of thought could lead to the conclusion that hiring managers have it all wrong. :)
 You may disagree with me about the crucial importance of types, but you may still agree that understanding TS compiler limitations is useful.
 So, to be brutally honest, the goal of these notes is to explore some of the limitations of TS type checker.